COOK-INFS/Fa2025/README.md

 # Fa2025
 INFS3070 Fall 2025 Repo

-This GitHub repo will contain examples from each weeks' lessons.
+This GitHub repo will contain examples from each week's lessons.